hassaan4584/Swiftjective-C/about.md

 Tonally, I opt for much more of an "open journal" style of writing.
 My hope is that each post feels more like you and I having a conversation that it does reading a tutorial on how to do X or Y.

+In addition to my technical articles, in January of 2019 I started my series over my indie development journey, "The Indie Dev Diaries".
+These are open letters to myself dealing with every component of creating your own iOS app as an indie developer.
+The business side, the questions, the launches, etc.

 Finally, the name itself is a mash up of the two predominant languages used to create iOS, macOS, tvOS, and watchOS software.
 Swift and Objective-C. Additionally, the logo contains callbacks to both languages.
 The two brackets around the "SC" representing Objective-C and the trailing "()" representing Swift.

 ### Colophon